Inqnuam/serverless-aws-lambda/README.md

     configPath: ./config.default
 ```

-Exported config must be a function optionnaly taking one argument, an object which includes:
+Exported config must be a function optionnaly taking one argument, an object which provides following values:

 ```jaavscript
 {